spipm/PGPMailbot/README.md

 ##### Things #####

 * Currently anyone can send a random public certificate and it will be imported.
-* Directory permissions suck because postfix uses different users to invoke handle the script.
+* Directory permissions are kind of hassle.
+(Postfix seems to invoke the user *nobody* to run the script.
+This user will create gpg key store and log file).